 We perform a quantitative EEG before modulation treatment starts in order to determine exactly the frequency of your brain.

-MeRTSM stands for Magnetic e-Resonance Therapy.
-MeRTSM.
-It is a cutting edge treatment protocol which combines technologies of Transcranial Magnetic Stimulation (TMS, an FDA cleared therapy), Quantitative Electroencephalogram (qEEG), and Electrocardiogram (ECG/EKG) to analyze and formulate treatments that are tailored for each individual’s unique brain pattern.
+MeRT stands for Magnetic e-Resonance Therapy.
+MeRT is a cutting edge treatment protocol which combines technologies of Transcranial Magnetic Stimulation (TMS, an FDA cleared therapy), Quantitative Electroencephalogram (qEEG), and Electrocardiogram (ECG/EKG) to analyze and formulate treatments that are tailored for each individual’s unique brain pattern.

-Most TMS treatments are used to deliver stimulation to one area of the brain at a fixed frequency for all patients, however MeRTSM is more evolved.
-Our MeRTSM is highly individualized as to frequency and location based on an initial thorough testing and evaluation.
+Most TMS treatments are used to deliver stimulation to one area of the brain at a fixed frequency for all patients, however MeRT is more evolved.
+Our MeRT is highly individualized as to frequency and location based on an initial thorough testing and evaluation.
 This customized, scientific approach is unique to each patient.

 The patient’s initial testings are analyzed very carefully as to the brain’s pattern of function and activity.
 Through this detailed analysis we are able to determine the correct neural synchronization.
 This information is then used to devise a highly personalized protocol for each patient, with the purpose of encouraging improved brain communication.
 Patients have reported that they’ve experienced significant clinical improvements.*